williamouyang/okta.github.io/_source/_docs/api/resources/oidc.md

 3. Okta authenticates the user.
 4. Okta approves or denies the requested scopes.
 5. Okta mints a token and sends it in the response.
-6. The application validates the identity token’s integrity.
+6. The application validates the ID Token’s integrity.
 For more information, see [Validating ID Tokens](#validating-id-tokens).

 > Important: Okta uses public key cryptography to sign tokens and verify that they are valid.
 See the last section of [Validating ID Tokens](#validating-id-tokens) for more information on the necessary logic